 - Unconventional handle

 Compatible with up to 50, 70, or even 90 pounds.

 Rogue loadable dumbbells are a mini version of an Olympic weight lifting bar.
 They are very high-quality with a lifetime warranty.
 If you're looking to use it regularly for a long time, the quality of this bar is worth the cost.

-Unlike others, the Rogue loadable dumbbells don't include the weighted plates.
+Unlike others, the Rogue loadable dumbbells don't include weighted plates.
 If you're a beginner or have limited equipment, this is a major drawback.
-However, the bar is designed to hold Olympic style plates, all the way up to 350 pounds.
+However, the bar is designed to hold Olympic-style plates, all the way up to 350 pounds.
 If you already have Olympic plates, this product is worth the quality and maximal loading capacity.

 - Range: 10 - 15 pounds (depending on model) - More than 350 pounds.